olichen/nanophotometer_sph/README.md

 #### Workflow

-`__main__`: Initiates a socketio connection to the Nanophotometer.
-A `NanophotometerNamespace` with an attached `MySQLConnection` is registered to the connection.
+* `__main__`: Initiates a socketio connection to the Nanophotometer and a `MySQLConnection` to the database.
+The `MySQLConnection` is passed to a `NanophotometerNamespace`, which is registered to the socketio connection.

-Message is received:

-1. `NanophotometerNamespace.on_message()` checks if the data received indicates that a sample is ready.
-2. If a sample is ready, we retrieve the sample data with a GET request to the nanophotometer.
+* `NanophotometerNamespace`: When a message is received, `NanophotometerNamespace.on_message()` checks if the message indicates that a sample is ready.
+If a sample is ready, `NanophotometerNamespace.on_message()` retrieves the sample data with a GET request to the nanophotometer.
+The text from the response is sent to `MySQLConnection.update_database()`.
+* `MySQLConnection.update_database()`: Parses the response from the Nanophotometer, queries the database for information needed to calculate SPH, then updates the database.
-3. The text from the response is sent to `MySQLConnection.update_database()`, which loads the received data into a JSON object and tries to parse the sample name for the order number and sample id.
+  * Loads the received data into a JSON object and tries to parse the sample name for the order number and sample id.
-4. If we are able parse , we try to retrieve the order information in `MySQLConnection._select()`.
+  * If we are able to parse the order number and sample id, we pass the values to `MySQLConnection._select()` to retrieve the order information necessary to calculate SPH.
+  * The data retrieved is passed to `CalcSPH.calc_sph` to calculate the SPH.
+  * Concentration, SPH, and other values to be updated are passed to `MySQLConnection._update()` to update the database.